OvercastNetwork/Issues/README.md

 * Re-create an issue you feel unjustly closed
 * Add comments such as :+1:, +1 or "I like this idea"
 * Submit map-related issues
-* Submit issues that are general suggestions rather than *specific, technical* bugs or features
+* Submit issues that are general suggestions, as opposed to *specific, technical* bugs or *confirmed* features

 ## Formatting